Ivan Naumovich Dubovoy

 During the Great Purge, he was arrested on August 21, 1937.
 On July 28, 1938, he was sentenced to death by the Military Collegium of the Supreme Court of the Soviet Union and executed the following day.
 After the death of Joseph Stalin, he was rehabilitated in 1956.

 Early years

-Ivan Dubovy was born in Chmyrivka in the Chyhyryn district of the Kyiv province (now Cherkasy region, Chihyryn district) into a peasant family.
+Ivan Dubovoy was born in Chmyrivka in the Chyhyryn district of the Kyiv province (now Cherkasy region, Chihyryn district) into a peasant family.
 The natives of that region, including his father Naum Ipatiyovych, who worked at the mines of Yuzivka, filled the ranks of the proletariat of Donbas and Kryvorizhye.

 The First World War

 During the First World War he served in the Tsarist army in the 30th Siberian Rifle Regiment from November 1916.
 In the memoirs of Nikita Khrushchev, it is mentioned that in 1917, Dubovoy graduated from the school of ensigns.
 From the "History of Campaigns and Battles..." it is known that this event took place in Irkutsk after the February Revolution.
 Dubovy became a Red Guardsman and, together with like-minded people, spoke out against the cadets of that school.
 In the summer of 1917, he joined the ranks of the RSDLP(b).